rlg2161/friendsAPI/README.md

   - To run the api:

     `npm run api`
-  - To generate and insert the data:
+  - To generate and insert the data (in a new terminal window):

-    `./bin/insert_data.py`
+    `./bin/insert_data.sh`

 Scripts contain relative paths, so all scripts should be run from the main directory of the app.